 Where Muong Hoa Valley is

-The Muong Hoa valley spreads southeast of Sapa town, about 10 km from the center, across the Muong Hoa and Hoang Lien communes.
-Down its floor runs the Muong Hoa stream, roughly 15 km of it, passing one village after another — Y Linh Ho, Lao Chai, Ta Van, Hau Thao, Giang Ta Chai — before it reaches Ban Ho at the far end.
-That stream is the valley’s lifeline: it feeds every terrace you’ll photograph, and the year’s harvest still rises and falls with it.
-Black H’mong, Red Dao, Giay and Tay families farm these slopes, and the terraces you photograph were cut by their grandparents and great-grandparents, one wall of earth at a time.
+The valley spreads southeast of Sapa town, about 10 km from the center, across the Muong Hoa and Ta Van communes.
+Down its floor runs the Muong Hoa stream, roughly 15 km of it.
+It passes one village after another — Y Linh Ho, Lao Chai, Ta Van, Hau Thao, Giang Ta Chai — before it reaches Ban Ho at the far end.

 - March to May — the young rice comes in, and the whole valley runs a soft, electric green.
 This is also festival season.